 Once you’ve met who you needed to meet at the metaphorical party and they leave with a good impression of you, then what?
 You reach out to them, follow up, start to build a foundation of trust.
 A business can do that through a myriad of different approaches, but the commonality between them all should be in how you communicate to your audience.

-The short answer: with honesty and transparency.
-Whether you’re telling the story of what your product or service is, why you do what you do or how your offering can benefit that customer—you need to be straightforward.
+And the way to do that is with honesty and transparency.
+Whether you’re telling the story of what your product or service is, why you do what you do or how your offering can benefit that customer — you need to be straightforward.
 Not sales-y.
 Not marketing-y.
 The message can be funny or serious or inspiring or whatever, but it needs to be real.

 Why does this approach work?
 Because you’ve told your audience the truth about what your brand has to offer them.
 You’ve made it clear that you understand them and that their best interest is forefront in your mind.
 And you’ve laid the groundwork to show them that you can provide what they need, when they need it.